Where is tree-level string theory?: Results for supergravitons

 \subsubsection{Point B}

 We now turn to the amplitude that extremizes the scalar coupling (green points labelled ``B'' in figure \ref{fig:CScolor}).
 We can first look at the spectrum that \texttt{SDPB} outputs, see figure \ref{fig:singleReggeSnS}.
 This spectrum describes a solution to the truncated bootstrap problem that, in principle, should approximate the extremal amplitude saturating the bound.
 However, one should interpret this solution with care, as it often appears to be the case that \texttt{SDPB} spectra for positivity bounds are populated by \textit{spurious} poles that are not part of the actual extremal solution \cite{Caron-Huot:2021rmr,Albert:2022oes,Albert:2023seb}.
-Such states are often at or near the cutoff.
+Such states are often at or near the cutoff and, in general, increasing the number of null constraints and/or wavepackets does not help to tell them apart, as this increases both the number of physical and spurious states found by \texttt{SDPB}.

 The first thing we notice from figure \ref{fig:singleReggeSnS} is the beginning of a \textit{linear} Regge trajectory continuing the line from the graviton to the scalar at $m_\phi$ \textit{with the same slope}.
 This matches the graviton Regge trajectory that we would expect from string theory!
 There are, however, many additional states to the left of this line, which is the opposite side compared to where string theory has its states.
 We expect these states to be unphysical and can test this by making further spectral assumptions.
 By not enforcing positivity of the sum rules within small areas of the parameter space (at low $J$ and $m^2$), we can prevent \texttt{SDPB} from finding solutions with states in these areas.
 We can therefore incrementally exclude more and more of the states above the Regge trajectory.
 If the bound on the scalar coupling does not change after these modifications, then states that were excluded are deemed unphysical.
 If, on the other hand, we exclude too much, the bound will drop.